calmlow/soa-12c-assignments-part2/collateral/lab-02.md

 ### 3.2 Instructions

-* 3.0 Open the Receive Activity and add a new Correlation set
+* 3.0 Open the Receive Activity and add a new Correlation set and add a property
 * 3.1 Make Property Aliases to all the Request and Response Messages for both operations
-* 3.2 Add a Pick Activity after the last reply in the BPEL and edit it to use the *EnterCardNumber* operation of the service
-* 3.3 Auto-Create the input variable for this OnMessage
+* 3.2 Add a Pick Activity after the last reply in the BPEL and edit the OnMessage.
+Use the *EnterCardNumber* operation.
+Auto-Create the input variable for this OnMessage.
-* 3.4 Add the newly created correlation set for this Activity.
+* 3.4 Add the newly created correlation set for this OnMessage Activity.
 Set initiate to *No*

 ### 3.4 Hints